HealthHackAu2020/AuslanCommunityDataPortal/README.md

 ## Running the Project.

-To run this project first run `yarn`.
+To run this project first run `yarn` to install dependencies.

+Then to run the project locally, run `yarn dev`.

 Once running, the Admin UI is reachable via `http://localhost:3000/admin`.